 They are the easiest way to make or lose millions of dollars in the legal arena, from the costs of hiring a lawyer to the outrageous damages the court imposes on the loser.
 Most competent attorneys charge between $5000 to $15000 for a single patent infringement lawsuit.

 Before you file patent violation charges against a business, ensure that your claims are valid and win-worthy; otherwise, you’ll lose money and suffer a dent in your company’s reputation.
-The most popular defenses against a patent infringement claim are proving the invalidity of the patent or proving that the accused product did not infringe on the accuser’s patent.
-Also, keep in mind that patent infringement is time-barred, meaning any lawsuit regarding this civil wrong must be set in motion within six years from the infringement date.
+The most popular defences against a patent infringement claim are proving the invalidity of the patent or proving that the accused product did not infringe on the accuser’s patent.
+Also, remember that patent infringement is time-barred, meaning any lawsuit regarding this civil wrong must be set in motion within six years from the infringement date.

 Interesting Cases Of Patent Infringement